Rud356/ConfigFramework/docs/source/index.rst

     # create an instance of like this: ConfigSample(frozen=False)
     # But right now it will raise NotImplementedError
     config.some_value = "random"
 See examples with explanation `here <https://github.com/Rud356/ConfigFramework/blob/master/examples/>`_

 Supported config formats
 ========================
 - Yaml
+- Toml (read only with default lib included with python 3.11, and read-write with toml external lib)
 - Json (strings or files)
 - Environment variables
 - Pythons dictionaries